chettrick/discobsd/README.md

 with a focus on high portability to memory constrained devices without a memory management unit.

+The current and second official release of DiscoBSD is [DiscoBSD 2.1][1], released on August 31, 2023.

 This microcontroller-focused operating system is an independent continuation of RetroBSD, a 2.11BSD-based OS targeting the MIPS-based PIC32MX7.
 DiscoBSD is multi-platform, as it also supports Arm Cortex-M4 STM32F4 devices.